sparrowcode/PermissionsKit/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/fa9aa2eb528e4bf880414d28823c27339a7ecb55/Recource/request-permission - shop.svg"/>

-I have a store where I sell applications and modules for xcode projects.
+I have a store where I sell applications and modules for Xcode projects.
 You can find ready-made applications or custom animations.
-I regularly update the code. visit my website: [xcode-shop.com](https://xcode-shop.com)
+I regularly update the code. visit my website: [xcode-shop.com](https://xcode-shop.com).
+In website you can find preview and for some items link in AppStore

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/fa9aa2eb528e4bf880414d28823c27339a7ecb55/Recource/request-permission - shop.svg"/>